 That’s why an efficient project delivery system is so important.
 When construction projects involve owners, designers, and contractors, the project delivery system exists to describe “how these participants are organized to interact, transforming the owner’s project goals and objectives into a finished project,” explains an article for ProjectConnections.

 Put simply, the system keeps everybody on track.
 But, even with one in place, surprises can still crop up.
 It’s in those circumstances that the project delivery manager has to swoop in and course correct.

 So, let’s dig into the key responsibilities of this role, what typical project risks they’ll need to mitigate, and how they can successfully navigate around those common roadblocks.

 What is the role of a project delivery manager in construction?

 The keyword in this job title is “delivery.”
 People in these positions are highly focused on the completion of projects.
 They plan, control, and optimize the project delivery process in order to ensure a high-quality result — i.e. a project that meets expectations and is completed on schedule and under budget.

+You might be wondering: How much does a construction project manager make?
 As this job description describes, some core responsibilities of a project delivery manager can include:

 - Creating development standards